 |Degree Requirements||12 courses|

-- Legal Studies focuses on the intersection of law and politics, as well as law enforcement issues.
+- Democracy Studies and Governance focuses on the intersection of law and politics, as well as law enforcement issues.

 - Political Communication provides you with the opportunity to study with practitioners in the field: reporters, political operatives, journalists, and campaign and news and media professionals.